hpcaitech/FastFold/README.md

 ### Inference

-You can use FastFold alongwith OpenFold with `inject_fastnn`.
-This will replace the evoformer in OpenFold with the high performance evoformer from FastFold.
+You can use FastFold with `inject_fastnn`.
+This will replace the evoformer from OpenFold with the high performance evoformer from FastFold.

 ```python
 from fastfold.utils import inject_fastnn